HagarAyad5/Adidas-Sales-Dashborad/README.md

 - *Excel*: For initial data exploration and cleaning.
 - *Power BI*: For data visualization and dashboard creation.
-- *Data Analysis*: To extract meaningful insights and create KPIs for performance tracking.
+- *Data Analysis*: To extract meaningful insights and create KPIs for improve performance.

 ## Dataset :